jcork4real/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+        Semantic HTML is markup code with meaning.
+For example, instead of mereley dividing your code with div's.
+Creating element tags with names such as section, and nav helps others navigate through code quicker because of readability.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    The differences between the two is that block display creates a new line while inline is exactly what it means; that it stays within the same line and does not force a new one.
+You also cannot place block elements within inline elements.

 3. What are the 4 areas of the box model?

+    Four areas:
+                1. Content
+                2. Padding
+                3. Border
+                4. Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+                cross-axis

 5. Explain why git is valuable to a team of developers.

+        Because every developer on the team can essentially work on their own copy of the master source code.
+Before merging code into the master code, project managers have the ability to quality check the code before updating the master source file or merging a pull request.
+Because of this the main source code used for production mainatins a level of security and quality.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.